 You may not mean to, but while advertising your company and services, you may copy a competitor’s slogan or mimic their advertising campaign.
 And they may, in turn, sue you for copyright infringement.
 Construction general liability insurance protection covers this and more non-physical injuries, including defamation, both slander (spoken) and libel (written), and publications that violate privacy.
 This ensures your business remains up and running because you don’t suffer any or significant financial loss from the lawsuits.

 Protects your business after your work is complete

 If any of the work your company completes causes bodily injury or property damage, your company may still be held liable.
 For example, a plumber installs a new sink in a client’s kitchen.
 One week later, your client discovers the sink has leaked and damaged the expensive kitchen flooring.
 Under products-completed operations coverage, construction general liability insurance protection protects the plumber, who’s your subcontractor, from the client’s lawsuit over the faulty installation.

 Note: You will only receive coverage if your policy is active when the bodily injury or property damage occurs.

-While having a general liability policy isn’t a legal requirement in most states, it is still a good idea to have one.
-Call Farmer Brown Insurance on (888) 973-0016 today to learn more about how to get construction general liability insurance protection and discover more reasons why your firm should invest in a policy.
+Having a general liability policy isn’t a legal requirement in most states, but it is still a good idea to have one.
+Call Farmer Brown Insurance on (888) 973-0016 today.
+Learn more about how to get construction general liability insurance protection.
+Discover more reasons why your firm should invest in a policy.